The goal in addressing hot buttons is to manage them, not to eradicate them.

 we can no longer ignore the sensitive areas where we need to heal.”

 – Mary Buchan

-The goal in addressing hot buttons is to manage them, not to eradicate them.
-That would make you a robot with no emotions.
-The goal is to learn how to recognize your hot buttons even if it means attending a life coaching event.
-Identify them and manage them so they don’t rule your life and your relationships.
+The goal is to recognize them and manage them so they don’t rule your life and your relationships.
+You can learn more bout identifying triggers like this in our live marriage seminar.
 And you and your mate can even learn to help each other manage your hot buttons so that it becomes a game or a secret language between you.

 Step 1: Identify your hot buttons!

 So, what are your hot buttons?
 Do some introspection and self -evaluation.
 Take ownership of your own feelings and hot buttons.
 Don’t expect your mate or others to know what your hot buttons are if you don’t.
 Get a blank sheet of paper.
 Now look at the list below and write down 3 to 5 of your “hottest” buttons on the sheet of paper.
 This is not a comprehensive list, so feel free to write down any that aren’t on the list.
 Begin with the thought: